The Yeomen of the Guard: Legacy, adaptations and cultural influence

 The Australian Broadcasting Commission made a TV version in 1972 starring Alan Lander and Pamela Stephenson.
 A 1975 TV version by the BBC stars Valerie Masterson as Elsie, Derek Hammond-Stroud as Point, David Hillman as Fairfax, Bryan Drake as Sgt.
 Meryll, Richard Angas as Sir Richard and Elizabeth Bainbridge as Carruthers.
-It was directed by John Gorrie and conducted by David Lloyd-Jones Another cut version was made in 1978 for British TV starring Tommy Steele as Point, Terry Jenkins as Fairfax, Anne Collins as Carruthers, Laureen Livingstone as Elsie, Della Jones as Phoebe, Paul Hudson as Meryll and Dennis Wickes as Wilfred.
+It was directed by John Gorrie and conducted by David Lloyd-Jones.
+Another cut version was made in 1978 for British TV starring Tommy Steele as Point, Terry Jenkins as Fairfax, Anne Collins as Carruthers, Laureen Livingstone as Elsie, Della Jones as Phoebe, Paul Hudson as Meryll and Dennis Wicks as Wilfred.
 It was directed by Anthony Besch and conducted by David Lloyd-Jones in connection with 1978 City of London Festival.